FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

 \subsection{Psum-Vmem Unified Buffer and Spike Generation Logic}

-A classic systolic array consumes data from the inputs and weights data domain and feeds data to the outputs data domain.
+A classic systolic array consumes data from the input data domain and the weight data domain and generates data for the output data domain.
 If one data domain stays stationary, the other two must flow through the computing logic.
 This metric holds for the three classic input, weight and output stationary dataflows.
 Our architecture adopts the weight stationary dataflow.
 In this case, synaptic weights remain stationary in the systolic array, and the input binary spikes and the output flow in and out of the systolic array.
 The flowing spike vector is generated by the line buffer mechanism, and the outputs are stored in the proposed Psum-Vmem Unified Buffer.

 In our architecture, the synaptic operations in SNN are spatially parallelized.
 However, it is unlikely to flatten a whole layer spatially onto the area-power-restricted hardware substrates.
 Therefore, certain tiling strategies need to be implemented.
 We adopt the channel tiling strategy to accommodate layers with a large number of channels to the same systolic array.
 Input spike map channels are split into multiple tiles to fit into the height of the systolic array.
 Output spike map channels are calculated $N$ at a time according to the width of the systolic array.

-In each single timestep, the partial sums of the $N$ output spike map channels are stored on-chip and are not fully accumulated until all tiles of the input spike map channels are calculated.
+In every single timestep, the partial sums of the $N$ output spike map channels are stored on-chip and are not fully accumulated until all tiles of the input spike map channels are calculated.
 In each layer, the membrane voltage of the $N$ output spike map channels are also needed to be stored on-chip until all timesteps are iterated.
 Instead of instantiating a separate buffer for partial sum and membrane voltage, we propose the Psum-Vmem Unified Buffer to reduce RAM consumption.

-Since tiles of input spike map channels in a single timestep are sent to the computing array one by one and the temporal dimension of SNN is kept in its natural way of executing in a sequential manner, the partial sum accumulating process and the membrane voltage update process can be scheduled using a finite state machine.
-There are three states specified in the FSM: accumulating phase, thresholding Phase, and clearing phase.